Cuillin Hills seen from Elgol

 Talisker Distillery

-Established in 1830 by brothers Hugh and Kenneth MacAskill, Talisker Distillery sits on the shores of Loch Harport, framed by the Cuillin Mountains.
+Founded in 1830 by brothers Hugh and Kenneth MacAskill, Talisker Distillery enjoys a spectacular setting on the shores of Loch Harport, with the Cuillin Mountains rising behind it.

-On a guided tour, visitors can see the copper pot stills and traditional worm tubs that help define Talisker’s bold, maritime character, then sample a dram in the visitor centre.
+A guided tour takes you through the heart of the distillery, where you’ll see the copper pot stills and traditional worm tubs that give Talisker its distinctive maritime edge, before rounding things off with a dram in the visitor centre.

 13. Cuillin Mountains